Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/com.unity.mobile.notifications.md

 ```
 notification.LargeIcon = "my_custom_large_icon_id"
 ```
-After it's scheduled each notification is assigned an unique identifier number which can later be used to track the notification's status or to cancel it.
+After it's scheduled each notification is assigned an unique identifier which can later be used to track the notification's status or to cancel it.
 ```
 var identifier = AndroidNotificationCenter.SendNotification(n, "channel_id");
 ```